How to get a Florida business license: costs and steps

 Do you need a business license in Florida?

-State industry permits: Regulated professions like cosmetology, food service, healthcare, and construction require additional permits from the Department of Business and Professional Regulation (DBPR).
+- state industry permits: required for regulated professions like cosmetology, food service, healthcare, and construction through the Department of Business and Professional Regulation (DBPR)

 Types of business licenses in Florida

-Florida doesn't have a single, statewide business license.
-Instead, the licenses you need will depend on your industry and where you operate.
-Think of it as a mix-and-match based on your specific business activities.
-Most businesses will need one or more of the following.
+Florida business licenses fall into three main categories: local business tax receipts, state-regulated industry licenses, and other state permits.
+The licenses you need depend on your industry and where you operate.
+Most businesses require one or more of the following.

 Local business tax receipts